Twisted conjugacy classes in Lie groups: Lie groups with topological -property

 Examples of connected solvable Lie groups with topological $R_\infty$-property mentioned above are all simply connected.
-There is a connected solvable Lie group which is not simply connected and has topological $R_\infty$-property, even though $\Ad g$ has a complex eigenvalue for some element $g$ in it.
-The group $W:=\SO(2,\R)\ltimes \Hm/D$ is known as the {\it Walnut} group, (see for example \cite{DS}), where $\Hm:=U_3$ is the $3$-dimensional Heisenberg group, the center $Z$ of $\Hm$ is the center of $\SO(2,\R)\ltimes\Hm$ and $D$ is an infinite discrete (central) subgroup of $Z$ (see the description of the action of $\SL(2,\R)$ on $\Hm$, which acts trivially on the center of $\Hm$, in Section 5 before \Cref{PSL2}).
+There is a connected solvable Lie group which is not simply connected and has topological $R_\infty$-property, even though it does not satisfy the condition in \Cref{Solv-infty}\,(2).
+The group $W:=\SO(2,\R)\ltimes \Hm/D$ is known as the {\it Walnut} group (see, for example, \cite{DYS} or \cite{DS}), where $\Hm:=U_3$ is the $3$-dimensional Heisenberg group, the center $Z$ of $\Hm$ is the center of $\SO(2,\R)\ltimes\Hm$ and $D$ is an infinite discrete (central) subgroup of $Z$ (see the description of the action of $\SL(2,\R)$ on $\Hm$, which acts trivially on the center of $\Hm$, in Section 5 before \Cref{PSL2}).
+As noted above, the quotient group of $W$ modulo its center is $\SO(2,\R)\ltimes\R^2$, which does not have (topological) $R_\infty$-property.

 \begin{prop} The Walnut group has topological $R_\infty$-property. \end{prop}